 As you walk along the main road, you’ll come to a large courtyard surrounded by medieval buildings.
 The largest of these buildings is the Arsenal, an ancient refitting station for galleons.

-The theatre is open daily but closes for a few hours in the middle of the day.
+The Hvar Public Theatre is open daily but closes for a few hours in the middle of the day.
 If you arrive by noon, you should have time to tour the area.
 If it’s already closed for midday, you can come back after visiting a few more spots.

 Visit the Franciscan Monastery for more harbour views

 Whether the theatre is open or closed, you’ll need to travel south along the harbour.
-You’ll have seen the next site as you arrived at the island.
+You’ll have seen the next site as you arrived on the island.

 The Franciscan Monastery was built near the edge of the island and looks out to the sea.
 It’s almost 800 years old and still a functioning building.
 When you reach the monastery, turn around and take in a different view of the harbour.